zcslab/Brain_SC_2020summer_intern/README.md

 The central goal of this knowledge base is to provide resources to pioneer the development of biological explainable methodologies in single cell data study.

+Tackling the challenges involves an interdisciplinary education approach that can translate the state-of-the-art topics, problem setups, research language, and benchmark and metrics between the fields of artificial intelligence, data mining, computational biology and biotechnology.

+We will leverage the translation of the topics from different research fields by providing a series of computational challenges and a well annotated data Testbed.

+The educational component will also be designed for facilitating the training of future scientists from college and high school STEM students.
+College and high school intern students in Biomedical Data Research Lab at Indiana University School of Medicine (PI: Drs.Chi Zhang and Sha Cao) will be directly involved in the construction of this knowledge base, with a specific focus on the educational component.

 ## Goal